Dimitrios-Pilitsis/year4_thesis/README.md

-# Dissertation
+# Master's Thesis

+This project is a work in progress.

-This repository contains code, scripts, data and checkpoints for running experiments for my final year dissertation for my Mathematics and Computer Science (MEng) degree.
+This repository contains code, data and checkpoints for running the experiments of my Master's Thesis that is a component of my Mathematics and Computer Science (MEng) degree.

 The project is based on the following paper's model: